Achievements in Answer Set Programming: Acknowledgements

 \section{Acknowledgements}

-Thanks to Michael Gelfond, Amelia Harrison, Yuliya Lierler, Julian Michael, and Liangkun Zhao for comments on drafts of this paper.
-Conversations and exchanges of email messages with Mark Denecker, Esra Erdem, Martin Gebser, Roland Kaminski, Johannes Oetsch, Dhananjay Raju, and Mirek Truszczynski, helped the author develop a better understanding of the methodology of answer set programming.
+Thanks to Michael Gelfond, Amelia Harrison, Yuliya Lierler, Julian Michael, Liangkun Zhao, and the anonymous referees for comments on earlier versions of this paper.
+Conversations and exchanges of email messages with Mark Denecker, Esra Erdem, Martin Gebser, Roland Kaminski, Johannes Oetsch, Dhananjay Raju, and Mirek Truszczynski helped the author develop a better understanding of the methodology of answer set programming.
 This research was partially supported by the National Science Foundation under Grant IIS-1422455.